 2021: August 14 - August 27

-Note: The current run, which has surged the Yankees from a few games back of Boston and Oakland in the AL Wild Card hunt to the front of the pack.
-If this was the cost of doing business with the baseball gods in exchange for dropping the Field of Dreams Game in memorable fashion, then I’ll take this trade every time.
+Note: This run surged the Yankees from a few games back of Boston and Oakland in the AL Wild Card hunt to the front of the pack.
+If this was the cost of doing business with the baseball gods in exchange for dropping the Field of Dreams Game in memorable fashion, then we’ll take this trade every time.
 As previously mentioned, it’s the Yankees’ longest winning streak in 60 years.

 1961: September 1 - September 12